 UCCC uses the MO Accreditation-approved Creative Curriculum.

-- Early learning and development is a totally integrated experience as one domain influences the development in others.
+- Early learning and development is an integrated experience.

 - The expectation of children must be to succeed, regardless of their background.

 - Children are individuals who develop at different rates.

 - Children learn through exploration of their environment in child-initiated and teacher-facilitated activities.

 - Teachers, staff, and families must work collaboratively to ensure that children are provided optimal learning experiences.

 Emotionally Responsive Programming